byronwasti/prusto-watch/README.md

 Sum = 20mA + 0.06mA + 0.45mA + 0.6mA + 0.6mA + 10mA + 10mA ~ 42mA

-Giving us a little under 0.5C draw rate, or about 2 hours of battery life minimum.
+Giving us a little under 0.25C draw rate, or about 4 hours of battery life minimum.

 Taking into account the lower power modes of various peripherals, we can assume: BLE=60uA, IMU=3uA, and Vibration=0.1mA (pulsed, and not very often).
 This gives us an average current draw of:

-20mA + 0.06mA + 0.45mA + 0.003mA + 0.06mA + 0.6mA + 0.1mA = 21mA => 0.25C draw rate ~ 4hrs
+20mA + 0.06mA + 0.45mA + 0.003mA + 0.06mA + 0.6mA + 0.1mA = 21mA => 0.12C draw rate ~ 10hrs

-Ideally we can reduce the power of our MCU dramatically, and really utilize the various sleep modes it has.
-We are looking for about 10 hours of battery life, or 0.1C draw rate.
+Ideally we can reduce the power consumption of our MCU even more, giving us extra buffer room for other components.